Butternut (people): Demographics

 Overwhelmingly rural, the Butternuts generally grew corn and raised pigs which many had done in their old homes in the east.
 Whiskey was their staple drink.
 Clustered along the Ohio valley, they tended to ship their produce to riverports such as Cincinnati.
 By contrast a growing number of settlers moved in from New England to populate the northern part of the three states, increasing sharply with the construction of the Erie Canal.
 In contrast to the Butternuts, these Yankees grew wheat and raised cattle and sheep.
 While the northern areas were heavily Congregationalist and Presbyterian, the Butternuts were predominantly Baptists.
 Butternut areas overwhelmingly supported the Democratic Party, while Yankee-settled areas backed the Whigs and later the Republicans.

 At the 1850 Census large proportions of the three states originated from Kentucky, while 152,278 had been born in Virginia.
 In addition to their children living in the states, this formed a significant chunk of the population.
 Although not one of the Butternut states, many inhabitants of Iowa may have moved there from the region before the Civil War explaining their general hostility to African Americans.
 Kansas was also a popular destination for these settlers.
 By this time the mass emigration of settlers from New England and New York had dramatically altered the balance in the three states, likely prompting many of the Butternuts to move further west.

 Civil war era

 Although from a Butternut background, Abraham Lincoln inherited his father's antislavery views.

-In the 1856 Presidential election Butternut votes were decisive in securing Illinois and Indiana for James Buchanan, a Democrat renowned for his sympathetic attitude towards the south.
-In the 1858 Senate election in Illinois, Butternuts heavily favored Democrat Stephen A. Douglas over his Republican rival Abraham Lincoln.
-At a time when views were hardening over slavery and the end of the union between the north and lower south, the border states remained a crucial swing region.

 Due to economic pressure from northern immigrants, a number of Butternuts spread westwards into the newly opened states of Kansas and Iowa.
 During the American Civil War, many Butternuts adopted an ambiguous position.
 Hostile to the antislavery views of the Republican Party, they provided a solid block vote for George B. McClellan in the 1864 election.